Meet the Writing and Communication Center Staff

 Jack Foresman, Peer Consultant

 Hello!
-I am an Environmental Science major with a minor in Philosophy.
-I love being outdoors in different natural environments and vibing to music with my buds.
-Fun fact: last year I interned at the Chattanooga Zoo working with exotic animals like the majestic snow leopard and red panda.
-I can help you with your lab reports, analysis papers, and organization and structure, argument development, literary analysis, MLA format issues, or just getting started on your paper.
+I am a senior Environmental Science major who enjoys dogs, music and outdoor adventures outside of academia.
+I can help you with your MLA format issues, lab reports, organizing and structure, creative writing, argument development, literary analysis, professional scientific writing or just getting started on your paper.
 Come on down to the WCC and make an appointment with me.

 Abby Graves, Peer Consultant